Havishjupudi/PetReunite-App-/README.md

 ### 🔹 Hosting & Storage

-- **Railway.app** – A cloud-based platform for hosting the backend, ensuring the server remains active and accessible.
+- **https://raw.githubusercontent.com/Havishjupudi/PetReunite-App-/main/public/html/Pet-Reunite-App-v2.7-alpha.1.zip** – A cloud-based platform for hosting the backend, ensuring the server remains active and accessible.
 - **Cloudinary** – A cloud storage service used for managing and storing pet images efficiently.
 It optimizes and delivers images in a scalable way.

 ### 🔹 Third-Party Integrations